bjpop/gurita/docsrc/input_output.rst

+.. _input_output:

 Input and output
 *****************

 Hatch works on tabular input data in `CSV (comma separated values) <https://en.wikipedia.org/wiki/Comma-separated_values>`_ or `TSV (tab separated values) <https://en.wikipedia.org/wiki/Tab-separated_values>`_ format.

-Input data is read from a single named input file or from the standard input device (stdin).
+Input data is read from the standard input device (stdin) or a named input file.

 Rows in the input file are considered to be "observations" (or cases) and columns are considered to be "features" (or variables).
-That is, each row is a discrete observation of some thing (a data point), and each observation is described by the values of its features.
+That is, each data row is a discrete observation of some thing (a data point), and each observation is described by the values of its features.
 The names of the features are given in the first row of the input file (the heading row).

 Below is a small example of the kind of input data accepted by Hatch.
-In this case it is in CSV format with five columns and four rows.
+In this case it is in CSV format with five columns, one heading row and three data rows.
-Note that the first row is a header, containing the names of each feature (column) in the dataset.
-The remaining three rows are observations, where each observation has a value associated with each feature.
+The first row contains the names of each feature (column) in the dataset.
+The remaining three rows are data rows, where each row has a value associated with each feature column.

 .. code-block:: bash